5G-MAG/rt-5gms-application-server/docs/README.md

                              List known ContentHostingConfigurations or perform an operation on ContentHostingConfigurations.
 ```

+This can be used instead of the AF to configure a running AS.

 ### Prerequisite packages

 These testing scripts require a few more Python 3 modules to be installed, beyond what is brought in as requirements when the when the application server is installed.